DataDog/documentation/content/en/containers/kubernetes/log.md

 This page discusses collecting logs from Kubernetes log files.

 When your containerized applications write their logs to standard output and error (`stdout`/`stderr`) the container runtime and Kubernetes automatically manage the logs for you.
-The default pattern is that [Kubernetes stores these log streams as files][13] on the host in the `/var/log/pods` folder and subfolders for each pod and container.
+The default pattern is that [Kubernetes stores these log streams as files][13] on the host in the `/var/log/pods` folder and subfolders for each Pod and container.

 The Datadog Agent can collect these Kubernetes log files for these containers using our standard instructions below.
-This option scales well for the ephemeral nature of the pods Kubernetes creates, as well being resource efficient.
+This option scales well for the ephemeral nature of the Pods Kubernetes creates, as well as being resource efficient.
 Datadog recommends this method for log collection in Kubernetes.

 Alternatively the Datadog Agent can also collect logs by repeated requests to the Docker API through the Docker socket.
-However, this requires that Docker is the container runtime for your Kubernetes cluster.
-Generally this is more resource intensive than the log file method.
+However, this requires Docker as the container runtime for your Kubernetes cluster.
+Generally this is also more resource intensive than the log file method.
 To see how to collect logs using the Docker socket, see [Log collection with Docker socket][1].
 If your containerized applications are writing to log files stored in the container, this can complicate log collection.
-See the section for [log collection from a file](#TBD).
+See the section for [log collection from a file](#from-a-container-local-log-file).

 ## Setup

 ### Log collection

 Before you start collecting application logs, ensure that you are running the Datadog Agent in your Kubernetes cluster.

 To configure log collection manually in the DaemonSet, see [DaemonSet Log Collection][9].
 Otherwise, follow the instructions below: